Complete Guide

 Why Hyperextensions Matter

 Most people neglect their lower back until it becomes a problem.
-Hyperextensions specifically strengthen the erector spinae muscles that run along your spine, providing crucial support for your entire torso.
+Hyperextensions specifically strengthen the erector spinae muscles that run along your spine, providing the stability needed for everyday lifting and heavy training.
+A strong lower back also protects against disc injuries and chronic pain.
+The kettlebell version allows progressive overload in a way bodyweight alone cannot, making it suitable for beginners and advanced athletes alike.

 Benefits